necx-org/nodes/style-guide/style_guide.md

 * Interior nodes contain the bulk of the contained in the exchange
 * Boundary nodes define prerequisite material that is not included in the exchnage

+The two node types are distinguished by which metadata (see below) appears in the file.

 ### Node Syntax

 Each node is in its own directory with a name identical to its uuid (see